Spoiler (aeronautics): Ground spoilers

-Lift dumpers are almost always deployed automatically on touch down.
-The flight deck control has three positions: off, automatic ('armed'), and manual (rarely used).
-On landing approach 'automatic' is selected and, on touchdown, a sensor called a weight-on-wheels switch signals the lift dumpers to be raised.
-The flight control spoilers are also raised as additional lift dumpers.
+Ground spoilers usually deploy automatically on touch down, with the flight spoilers also raised to increase the effect.

-Virtually all modern jet aircraft are fitted with lift dumpers.
+Virtually all modern jet aircraft are fitted with ground spoilers.
 The British Aerospace 146 is fitted with particularly wide-span spoilers to generate additional drag and make reverse thrust unnecessary.

-A number of accidents have been caused either by inadvertently deploying lift dumpers on landing approach, or forgetting to set them to 'automatic'.
+A number of accidents have been caused either by inadvertently deploying ground spoilers on landing approach, or forgetting to set them to "automatic".